Top 5 Avalanche Awareness and Avoidance tools which every winter mountain user should have.

 Category: Advice & Guidance

-Of this number, 30 were human triggered and some were significant and resulted in people being carried with the avalanche.
-Luckily in the 2017/18 season, there were no fatalities caused by avalanches.
-Sadly, this is not always the case.
+Of this number, 27 were human triggered and some were significant and resulted in people being carried with the avalanche.
+Sadly in the 2019/20 season, there was 1 fatality caused by avalanches.

-- 13 avalanches were purposefully triggered by SAIS personnel/ski patrol during the avalanche hazard assessment process,
+- 10 avalanches were control triggered by SAIS personnel/ski patrol/others during the avalanche hazard assessment process.
+Includes 1x artificial (explosive).

-- 11 were triggered by persons on ski or snowboard.
+- 7 triggered avalanche involved persons on ski or snowboard.

-- 19 avalanche occurrences were triggered by people on foot (walking or climbing).
+- 19 triggered avalanche occurrences involved people on foot (walking or climbing).

 Monitoring changes in the weather including wind direction, temperature and precipitation leading up to and during your day out can help you assess what is happening in the snowpack and therefore assist you in evaluating risk levels.
 Your planning and assessing the weather should start from the warmth and comfort of your home and begin a couple of days before venturing into the winter mountains.